savoirfairelinux/dhtnet/tools/dsh/README.md

 # dsh - Distributed Shell

-**dsh** is a Distributed Shell program that enables peers to establish connections with other peers in a Distributed Hash Table (DHT) network and execute a binary on the remote target.
+**dsh** is a Distributed Shell command-line program that enables peers to establish connections with other peers in a Distributed Hash Table (DHT) network and execute a binary on the remote target.

 ## Overview